+A co-signer is someone who also signs the loan application alongside the main loan borrower.
 They aren't the main applicant or borrower but they are helping the main borrower secure the loan by also signing the application.
 This additional signature helps secure the loan because the cosigner takes on responsibility for the loan as well, helping the applicant look more secure in the eyes of the lender.

 When you default on a loan, you fail to meet an obligation on your loan contract.
 This could mean you didn't make a payment or were late making a payment.

+When something is deferred it is put off or delayed.
 You can apply for a loan deferment if a loan company offers deferments and you meet their deferring requirements.
 Then you can defer, delay, or reschedule your loan payments.

-Often, the higher initial payment you can make, the less you'll have to pay off later via the loan, and you can sometimes get better payment options and interest rates too.
+A downpayment is the first payment you make on a large purchase that requires a loan.
+Often, the higher the initial payment you can make, the less you'll have to pay off later via the loan, and you can sometimes get better payment options and interest rates too.